How to Perform Sequence Alignment

 library(scCustomize)

-Data Loading
+})Data Loading

-We load the Seurat object for the patient sample (seu
+We load the Seurat object for the patient sample (seu)

-and a reference bone marrow dataset (seur
+and a reference bone marrow dataset (seur).
+The reference

 will provide color mappings for visualization.